James Hamilton (photographer): War photography

-Film Photography
+Film photography

 In 1980, Hamilton began also shooting stills for films.
 After meeting George A. Romero, Hamilton was enlisted to capture stills for his next two movies, Knightriders and Creepshow, following with work for Francis Ford Coppola on the set of The Outsiders.
 He went on to shoot extensively with Wes Anderson, photographing the sets of The Royal Tenenbaums, The Life Aquatic with Steve Zissou, and The Darjeeling Limited, as well as on the set of Noah Baumbach’s The Squid and the Whale.

 Books

 In 1977 Pinball! was published by E. P. Dutton in New York.
-James Hamilton shot the photographs and Roger C. Sharpe authored the text.
+Hamilton shot the photographs and Roger C. Sharpe authored the text.
 The book provides a detailed chronicle of pinball's rise and becoming of a national pastime, starting with its pre-war roots and tracing its history up to its ubiquity in now long-extinct bars, penny arcades, and coffee houses across the US and in Europe.
-Hamilton’s color photographs of the machines themselves, as well as the places in which they lived and the people who played them, provides viewers with a time capsule of the pinball-crazed era of the mid-seventies.
+Hamilton's color photographs of the machines themselves, as well as the places in which they lived and the people who played them, provides viewers with a time capsule of the pinball-crazed era of the mid-seventies.

 In 2010, Hamilton published the monograph You Should Have Heard Just What I Seen with Ecstatic Peace Library (a division of Daydream Library), New York.
 The book revealed his vast archive of previously unpublished photography spanning four decades of the music scene.
 Containing over 300 black and white photographs, the book includes portrait sittings, performance shots, and reportage.
 The musicians pictured represent a wide variety of genres such as Duane Allman, Dolly Parton, Madonna, Eubie Blake, Charles Mingus, Joni Mitchell, Bing Crosby, Jerry Lee Lewis, Glenn Branca, The Ramones, Gil Scott-Heron, Laurie Anderson and Bob Marley.
 Also included are portraits of music critics like Robert Christgau, Legs McNeil and Nat Hentoff.
-Hamilton produced You Should Have Heard Just What I Seen in collaboration with Thurston Moore, whom he had photographed previously with Sonic Youth and served as the book’s editor.
+Hamilton produced You Should Have Heard Just What I Seen in collaboration with Thurston Moore, whom he had photographed previously with Sonic Youth and served as the book's editor.
 The foreword is by Mark Jacobson.
 You Should Have Heard Just What I Seen received press from Vanity Fair, New Yorker and Another Magazine.